Yemen rebels seize UAE ship; hackers hit Israeli newspaper

 The newspaper later restored its website.
 It noted Iran-supporting hackers previously targeted its homepage in 2020 “with an illustration of Tel Aviv burning as then-Prime Minister Benjamin Netanyahu swam” with a life preserver.

+In Iraq on Monday, troops shot down two so-called “suicide drones” at the Baghdad airport, American and Iraqi officials said.
+No group immediately claimed the attack, though militias backed by Iran have been suspected in similar assaults.
+No injuries or damage were reported in the incident.

 Iran also did not immediately acknowledge the hack.
 However, the country has in recent days stepped up its commemorations of the slain Revolutionary Guard general.
-Memorial services were scheduled to be held Monday marking his death.
+Memorial services were scheduled to be held Monday for Soleimani.

 As the head of the Quds, or Jerusalem, Force of the Revolutionary Guard, Soleimani led all of its expeditionary forces and frequently shuttled between Iraq, Lebanon and Syria.
 Quds Force members have deployed into Syria’s long war to support President Bashar Assad, as well as into Iraq in the wake of the 2003 U.S.-led invasion that toppled dictator Saddam Hussein, a longtime foe of Tehran.